QQDbUMGC/QQDbUMGC.github.io/README.md

 - View images for some answers
 - Submit new questions (see below for the template)

+### How tags work.

+Generally, there are three categories of questions that would be raised during QE, according to the assessment form, and they are:
+- Broad knowledge: tagged #basic
+- Specific knowledge about the research topic: tagged #spzd
+- Principles of the techniques used in the project. tagged #tech We intend to cover most of the questions from the first two categories and some of those from the third.

 ## How to access CHEN Lab QQDb

 <b>For general use, I believe [this webpage](https://qqdbumgc.github.io/) would be sufficient for general search and browsing.</b><br>